Privacy & Risks

 If you think these examples are farfetched, there is a case in 2017 when a Russian citizen was arrested and accused of terrorism.
 This person was running a Tor exit node and someone used this to post pro-violence messages during anti-government protests.
 Proxyware is similar to a Tor exit node because both funnel traffic from one user to another.
 This example specifically shows how much trouble you can get yourself into if you don’t know what the people using your computer as an exit node are doing.

 Other variants of proxyware run without user consent

 During our research, we also identified a group of unwanted applications that are distributed as free software tools.
 However, it appears to us that these applications are covertly turning the user machine into a proxy node.
-These applications appear to instal Proxyware functionality on devices, like Globalhop SDK, without clearly notifying users that their devices will be used as passive exit nodes.
-Some end-user licence agreement (EULA) documents may explicitly mention the inclusion of Globalhop SDK or the exit node functionality of the apps, while others do not.
+These applications appear to install Proxyware functionality on devices, like Globalhop SDK, without clearly notifying users that their devices will be used as passive exit nodes.
+Some end-user license agreement (EULA) documents may explicitly mention the inclusion of Globalhop SDK or the exit node functionality of the apps, while others do not.
 But, in our opinion, including notification only in the EULA—a document that few users ever read—doesn’t provide fair notice to users that installing the app will result in unknown third parties using their devices as an exit node.

 In either case, such software still brings risks to their users, and the “passive income” is only paid to the app developers.
 The software users may only enjoy the free software itself without the “passive income.”
 Examples of such software include:

 - Decacopy Clipboard Manager, a program designed to store users’ recent copy-pasted content

 - EasyAsVPN, unwanted software often installed by tricking users